DFHack/dfhack/docs/guides/quickfort-user-guide.rst

     #  #  #  #  #

 The :kbd:`C`:kbd:`w` cells represent the constructed walls, leaving space for a door that we might want to add later.
-And note my generosity -- in addition to the bed (:kbd:`b`) I've built a container (:kbd:`h`) here for the dwarf as well.
+Quickfort uses `buildingplan` for managing buildings, so the walls will be built out of whatever matches the current buildingplan filter set for walls.
+Also note my generosity -- in addition to the bed (:kbd:`b`) I've built a container (:kbd:`h`) for this lucky dwarf.

 Finally, let's place a booze stockpile in the 2 unoccupied tiles in the room::